 This kind of intelligent biomedical clothing, the researchers say in their paper, could give doctors a better look at what the muscles in the trunk are doing during therapy.
 Those muscles are important to balance and even limb movement.

 The team presented their work in the journal BioMedical Engineering

-scientists had a subject move around in the corset, and then gathered data that showed it was possible to monitor movement and exercise while it was being worn.
+The scientists had a subject move around in the corset, and then gathered data that showed it was possible to monitor movement and exercise while it was being worn.
 It won't provide high-precision measurement, but it's enough to see whether a patient is moving and the direction they are bending and flexing in.
 That's likely good enough for most physical therapists - who will have better data and know if a person is doing the exercises correctly.

 Image: Paolo Tormene